 Cost is a key factor in evaluating the feasibility of wastewater reuse.
 In 2014, Metropolitan Council evaluated reclaimed water demand, water quality needs, and estimated costs in the Southeast Metro.
 Potential users included in a possible reuse scenario included Flint Hills Refinery, residential and commercial toilet flushing and irrigation in areas of growth between 2010 and 2040, and agricultural irrigation north of and east of the Empire Wastewater Treatment Plant.
-The treatment and distribution system incremental costs (above the existing treatment) to provide reclaimed water ranged from \$5 to \$10 per 1,000 gallons.
+The incremental costs of treatment and the distribution system (above the existing treatment) to provide reclaimed water ranged from \$5 to \$10 per 1,000 gallons.
 Key factors driving costs are treatment requirements, distribution costs, and seasonality of use.